The “host” Command in Linux [10 Practical Examples]

 Example 5: Query the DNS Server For SOA (start of authority) Records

 The host command along with option -t can be used to select the query type of hostname in Linux.
-Here I am using the SOA records to resolve the hostname google.com.
+In this example, the command will retrieve the SOA records for the hostname google.com.
 You can also do the same by following the below steps:

 Steps to Follow >